Asian Breast Augmentation

 - Some surgeons approach Asian Breast Augmentation in the same way they do for Western women.
 They fail to take into account the generally smaller figures of Asian women and accordingly the need to consider smaller implants than those generally used in Western women.

-We believe that in order to create beautiful, natural-looking breasts in Asian women, the surgeon must give special consideration to implant size and location of the incisions.
+We believe that in order to create beautiful, natural-looking breasts in Asian women, the surgeon must give special consideration to both implant size and location of the incisions.

 Any surgeon planning Breast Augmentation on an Asian woman should bear in mind that Asian women are generally lighter and more petite than most Western women.
 Obviously this does not apply in every case but it’s fair to say that most Asian patients we see for surgery have pre-operative cup sizes of ‘less than A, A and A-B’.
 Compared to Western women, naturally-occurring C-cup or D-cup sized breasts are very uncommon.

-Therefore, if an Asian woman is wanting Breast Augmentation to look more attractive and feminine but still natural, she should choose both her implant size and surgeon very carefully.
+Therefore, if an Asian woman is wanting Breast Augmentation to look more attractive and feminine but still look natural, she should choose both her implant size and surgeon very carefully.
 Essentially, she should aim for implants that are in proportion to her overall figure and don’t make her look ‘unnatural’ and obviously fake!
 And hopefully, her surgeon is one that appreciates this concept of proportion and does not recommend large implant sizes that the patient could end up regretting.

 Naturally, the most appropriate implant size for any woman will depend on her physical measurements, her pre-operative breast volume and how big a cup size she desires.
 However, the objective of the surgery should still be the same: to deliver a cup size that makes the woman look and feel feminine and attractive but not in any way disproportionately large, unnatural and ‘fake’!